 Finding the right attorney can feel like a monumental task, especially when you’re already dealing with a stressful family situation.
 The key is to be methodical and find someone who not only has the right experience but also makes you feel heard and supported.
 Think of this process as building your team; you want the best possible advocate in your corner.
 By taking a few deliberate steps, you can narrow down your options and find a legal partner you can trust to guide you through the complexities of Missouri family law.

-Check Online Directories and the State Bar
+Start Your Search with Online Directories and the Bar

 A great place to start your search is with reputable online legal directories.
 Websites like Justia and Best Lawyers allow you to filter for family law specialists right here in Missouri, giving you a solid list of potential candidates.
 These directories often include peer reviews and detailed professional profiles, which can be incredibly helpful.
 More importantly, you should always verify an attorney’s credentials with The Missouri Bar.
 This official resource lets you confirm that a lawyer is licensed and in good standing, which is a non-negotiable first step before you even consider picking up the phone.